 For starters, Lewandowski is naturally right-footed; Haaland is a rocket-propelled lefty.
-The former has scored seven times this season with his preferred foot; the latter four.
+The former has scored 15 times this season with his preferred foot; the latter 13.

-Lewandowski has put away 39 headers - including one this term - to Haaland’s one, despite being four inches shorter.
+Lewandowski has put away four headers to Haaland’s one, despite being four inches shorter.

 What the Bayern man lacks in height, he makes up for in positioning and execution.
-With eight of his nine league goals from open play in 2020/21 coming from the central third of the opponent’s 18-yard area, he is the definition of 'fox in the box'.
+With 20 of his 23 league goals from open play in 2020/21 coming from the central third of the opponent’s 18-yard area, he is the definition of 'fox in the box'.

 Haaland, by contrast, is more raging bull.

 Aggressive runs from deep at speed - 21.87 mph at its peak - are a Haaland hallmark.
 Against Borussia Mönchengladbach on Matchday 1 alone, he sprinted 86 metres to finish Jadon Sancho’s lay-off from his preferred shooting zone - the left-hand third of the opposition penalty area.